-Today is April 26 and the Navigate the Chaos question to consider is “can you make a crazy idea work?”
+Today is April 26 and the Navigate the Chaos question to consider is “how often can you make a crazy idea work?”
 Navigating the chaos and practicing the art of living well will sometimes challenge you to do something others might consider crazy.
 This ‘crazy’ strategy is uncommon, strange, and misunderstood.
 The etymology of the word crazy stems from the late 16th century (in sense ‘full of cracks’): from craze; perhaps of Scandinavian origin and related to Swedish krasa ‘crunch.’
 Can you tolerate people viewing your idea as one ‘full of cracks?’
 Are you able to see how people might view your idea as crazy?
 If navigating the chaos required you to make a crazy idea work, could you do it?
 Jimmy Wales, Anna Haupt and Terese Alstin did.

 In a 2006 TED talk Wales said that Wikipedia began with a very radical idea and that was for “all of us to imagine a world in which every single person on the planet is given free access to the sum of all human knowledge.”
 As a radical and innovative global collaboration platform Wikipedia now has over 290 editions with the English Wikipedia having the largest collection of articles reaching over six million.